Scroll Down

 teaching

-Common among these centres is that each works to build a high concentration of teachers and pupils with a focus on state schools, particularly those in the more deprived areas, and with each understanding the paramount importance of quality teaching.
+Common among these centres is that each has built a concentration of teachers and pupils across a number of participating state schools, with a particular focus on those in more deprived areas, and with each school understanding the paramount importance of quality teaching.